“I want to die.”

 The plus side is just to connect and get advice and support and validation, witnessing of one’s pain and struggle — all those things are crucial for humans.
 We all need to feel validated, witnessed.
 We all need compassion, and to be seen authentically.

 Feeling alone and isolated in your moment of need — regardless of what that need is — is a real problem.
-The users in a subreddit may not have the professional training most people need, but the site is nonetheless a place where those in need feel as those someone is listening.
+The users in a subreddit may not have the professional training most people need, but the site is nonetheless a place where those in need feel as though someone is listening.